-- (2) If a court acts under subsection (1), the court must, as soon as practicable but not later than 2 working days after the day it acts, give a statement of the reasons for the action to- - (a) the director-general; and - (b) the public advocate. - (3) The statement of reasons must contain the following information about the proceeding: - (a) if the proceeding has been adjourned-the reason the proceeding was adjourned; - (b) the circumstances the court is aware of that led to the child or young person coming before the court; - (c) the factors that satisfied the court that the child or young person is in need of care and protection.
+- (2) If a court acts under subsection (1), the court must, as soon as practicable but not later than 2 working days after the day it acts, give a statement of the reasons for the action to- - (a) the director-general; and - (b) the public advocate; and - (c) if the child or young person is an Aboriginal or Torres Strait Islander person-the Aboriginal and Torres Strait Islander children and young people commissioner. - (3) The statement of reasons must contain the following information about the proceeding: - (a) if the proceeding has been adjourned-the reason the proceeding was adjourned; - (b) the circumstances the court is aware of that led to the child or young person coming before the court; - (c) the factors that satisfied the court that the child or young person is in need of care and protection.